Why You Should Track Your Kid’s Cell Phone

 It’s not always easy to find the right balance when checking in on a teen, so here are some tips for using phone monitoring responsibly:

-- If you do tell the teen about it, emphasize the software as a way to demonstrate that they deserve your trust.
+- When you do tell the teen about it, emphasize the software as a way to demonstrate that they deserve your trust.
 Focus on the location monitoring aspect of the software – if the phone proves they’re going only where they said they were, then they’re great!
 Don’t forget to remind them of their ability to call you if their plans change – and be generous when approving of schedule changes.

 - Look at the child’s behavior over time.
 Many teens have areas where they lie the most frequently – understanding why they’re lying about any given topic can help you decide whether or not it’s worth confronting them about.
 Sure, they may have a secret girlfriend – but maybe they just haven’t told you because they aren’t sure how serious it is and don’t want to be made fun of if they split up a few days later.